ZbrDeev/dartshine/README.md

 # Dartshine

-Dartshine is a web framework that aims to provide a clear, clean syntax, making web development in Dart more intuitive and efficient.
+Dartshine is a lightweight, readable, and high-performance backend framework designed to provide a clear and intuitive development experience in Dart.

 ## Table of Contents